 Staying productive can be tough.

 It’s tough to stay motivated.
-Being productive while your career is hanging on the wire or your family is going through a rough patch is never easy to overcome.
+Being productive while your career is hanging on the wire or your family is going through a rough patch is never easy.
 Yet no matter how many pep talks your loved ones may provide, staying productive your decision.
 It’s up to you whether or not your weekly workouts will actually be completed.
-You must decide whether you will read the 5 books you have been aching to get through.
+You must decide whether you will read the five books you have been aching to get through.

 Wouldn’t it be wonderful to drink an elixir?
-Some concoction that somehow maintains your productivity?
+Some concoction that somehow heightens your productivity?

 I’d drink that.
 Wouldn’t you?